 The Collective is committed to providing a welcoming environment that accommodates a variety of perspectives.
-Membership is free and open to all undergraduate and graduate students at Ohio State.
+Membership is free and open to all students at Ohio State.

 Members will have access to regularly scheduled, student-led dialogues that include faculty, experts, and community leaders.
 The Water and Climate Collective will organize field trips and community service opportunities, coordinate collaborations with other student organizations, identify campus-wide lecture series to participate in, and arrange networking events.